 Darwin knew that other natural historians had begun to ask similar questions during the 18th and early 19th centuries.
 They had begun the gradual process of figuring out that there was a special connection between organisms and the environment, a kind of fit that explained why particular structural details or patterns exist in nature.
 For example, why are flowers of a certain shape visited most often by certain moths while others are pollinated by bees, or why do large animals that swim well, whether they are dolphins or alligators or eels or sharks, all have long streamlined bodies?

 The answer is adaptation, an idea that Darwin absorbed from his predecessors.
-Two Frenchmen contributed important ideas on adaptation that Darwin worked into his theory of natural selection.
+Two Frenchmen contributed important ideas on adaptation that Darwin worked into his theory of natural selection (see our Charles Darwin II module for more information).
 Georges Leclerc, who became famous during the middle and late 1800s for compiling information on the habits and geographical distribution of animals and plants, recognized that the differences between related species of animals living in different parts of the world reflected the different environments that they occupied.
 He thought that animals would somehow change after migrating from one place to another.
 Jean Baptiste Lamarck looked at things from a different perspective.
 He popularized the idea that the world's environment changed and with it the needs of animals living off of the environment, thus animal's characteristics changed to suit their environment.

 We refer to the adjustments in the fit between organisms and the environment as evolutionary adaptation, or simply adaptation.
 Adaptation is the root concept that grew into Darwin's theory of natural selection.
 Natural selection is the mechanism that explains how things change; adaptation explains why they do.